Modeling and control of malaria dynamics in fish farming regions: Numerical simulations

 {\bf Comments about Table \ref{Parameter_table}:}

-\begin{enumerate} \item From interviews with the fish farmers, it was inferred that it takes two months for the vegetation to completely cover the fish tanks borders and border cleaning is done between 30 to 60 days.
+\begin{enumerate} \item From interviews with the fish farmers, it was inferred that it takes two months for the vegetation to completely cover the {borders of} fish {ponds} and border cleaning {activities are performed every} 30 to 60 days.
 Moreover, at each cleaning episode more than half of the border vegetation is removed, which makes the cleaned proportion $\gamma(t)$ greater than $0.5$.

 \item Pond vegetation interferes with the feeding behavior of the fish, and indirectly protects the larvae from their predators \cite{Kamareddine2012}.
 Without vegetation, larvivorous fishes can reduce the amount of larvae in 90\%.